pskfyi/minecraft-outlander-modpack/pack/config.md

 # Notes on Mod Configurations

+## Cold Sweat

+Added a Curios charm slot to hold the thermometer.

 ## Create and Quark

 These are configured to remove their custom menu icons because I find them